 In Peru, the trends in prior years are consistent and strong, yet began to decline in 2017.
 In 2019, the brand saw yet another decline in trends, with nominal interest remaining.
 Definitely not a brand I would recommend getting on board with unless their trends begin to pick up again.

-Created in 1972 in Ada, Oklahoma, LegalShield is a popular legal service which provides legal services direct to consumer.
-The brand is a part of a holdings corporation and provides services to both the United States and Canada.
+Created in 1972 in Ada, Oklahoma, LegalShield is a popular legal service that provides legal services direct to consumers.
+The brand is a part of a holdings corporation and offers services in the United States and Canada.

-The brand has maintained a consistent revenue, ranking in at $458 mill in 2019.
-This isn’t much better than in 2014 where the estimated revenue was $400 mill.
+The brand has maintained a consistent revenue, earning $458 million in 2019.
+This isn’t much better than in 2014, when the estimated revenue was $400 million.
 This indicates that the brand is consistent, but not growing, which is surprising because of its affiliate employees and MLM software structure.

-Google Trends shows a consistent level of interest in the brand’s services until mid-2020, where it declined sharply, though it is unclear if the trends will bounce back.
+Google Trends shows a consistent level of interest in the brand’s services until mid-2020, when it declined sharply, though it is unclear if the trends will bounce back.

 15. Young Living

-Google Trends show that the brand was on the rise for a while between 2014 and 2018, maintaining a consistent level of digital interest.
+Google Trends shows that the brand was on the rise for a while between 2014 and 2018, maintaining a consistent level of digital interest.

 In 2019, however, the brand began to decline in popularity, and it appears the brand is on a consistent downtrend.

-Isagenix International LLC is an MLM brand which sells dietary supplements and personal care products, largely targeting the weight loss and dieting market.
-The brand was created in 2002 in Arizona where it remains headquartered.
-The brand is a subsidiary of their parent organization, Isagenix Worldwide Inc.
+Isagenix International LLC is an MLM brand that sells dietary supplements and personal care products, largely targeting the weight loss and dieting market.
+The brand was created in 2002 in Arizona, where it remains headquartered.
+The brand is a subsidiary of its parent organization, Isagenix Worldwide Inc.

-The brand reported $958 mill in revenue in 2017, and the number continues to fall as the years go by.
-Their Google Trends shows a similar story, with a consistent and strong level of searches in the early 2000s that steadily declined.
-In 2017, the brand saw a sharp spike back up, followed by an immediate decline again.
+The brand reported $958 million in revenue in 2017, and the number continues to fall as the years go by.
+Its Google Trends shows a similar story, with a consistent and strong level of searches in the early 2000s that steadily declined.
+In 2017, the brand saw a sharp increase, followed by an immediate decline again.
 Today, the brand is down to a fraction of the interest it had in the early 2000s and does not show any sign of improving.

 Created and headquartered in Santa Monica, California in 1998, the popular fitness media brand operates under several names, such as BeachBody on Demand, Team BeachBody, and Openfit.
 It provides on-demand workout streams for people looking to get fit at home.

-This brand sees a seasonal dip where people become more interested in the program in the spring and summer months, and they lose interest in the winter months, towards the holidays.
-The trends rise back up again in January, when everyone is setting their new years goals.
+This brand sees a seasonal dip where people become more interested in the program in the spring and summer months, and lose interest in the winter months toward the holidays.
+The trends rise back up again in January, when everyone is setting their New Year’s goals.
 Overall, the levels are consistent, which is good.
-The brand saw a strong trend upwards in 2019 before regulating back down to normal levels.
+The brand saw a strong upward trend in 2019 before dropping back down to normal levels.

-JoyMain, also known as JoyMain International Development Group, is a brand that is focused on sourcing, developing, and marketing healthcare consumer products within the USA.
+Joymain, also known as JoyMain International Development Group, is a brand that is focused on sourcing, developing, and marketing healthcare consumer products within the United States.

-The headquarters is located in Miami, Florida and is listed as only being created in 2010, making it one of the youngest MLM companies we’ve covered here so far.
+The headquarters is located in Miami, Florida, and is listed as only being created in 2010, making it one of the youngest MLM companies we’ve covered.

-This brand is not as well-known as some others and might look like a startup at first, but they have reported a revenue of $1.5 mill in 2019, which is impressive considering it had been around for less than a decade at that point.
+This brand is not as well-known as others and might look like a startup at first, but reported a revenue of $1.5 million in 2019, which is impressive considering it had been around for less than a decade at that point.

-Unfortunately, and perhaps because it is so unknown, Google trends shows no interest in the brand topic except from a few spikes over the years, so it is unclear how they market their products.
+Unfortunately, and perhaps because it is so unknown, Google Trends shows no interest in the brand topic except from a few spikes over the years, so it is unclear how JoyMain markets its products.

 20. World Ventures

 World Ventures is an MLM focused on selling travel packages.
-Created in 2005, the company boasts $90 mill in revenue.
-Unfortunately, the Google Trends show that the company has not held interest in a long time and it is steadily declining, with little organic trend interest left.
+Created in 2005, the company boasts $90 million in revenue.
+Google Trends shows that the company has not held interest in a long time and it is steadily declining, with little organic trend interest left.

 Do These MLM and Network Marketing Companies Work?